 Availability and support

-In the end, the biggest problem with AMD processors is the lack of support with other components.
-Specifically, motherboard (mobo) options are limited as a result of the differing sockets between AMD and Intel chips.
-While there are plenty of options for both brands of chips, the fact of the matter is there are abundantly more mobo choices with Intel sockets.
+In the end, the biggest problem with AMD’s desktop processors is the lack of compatibility with other components.
+Specifically, motherboard (mobo) and cooler options are limited as a result of the differing sockets between AMD and Intel chips.

-With that in mind, AMD's chips make a little more sense from a hardware design perspective.
+That said, AMD's chips make a little more sense from a hardware design perspective.
 With an AMD motherboard, rather than having metal connector pins on the CPU socket, you'll notice those pins are instead on the underside of the CPU itself.
-As a result, any processor issues you might run into are less likely to be inflicted by the motherboard's faulty pins.
-On the downside, replacing a high-end processor is usually a lot harder on your wallet than a shelling out the cash for a new mobo.
+In turn, the mobo is less likely to malfunction due to its own faulty pins.